What Is a BNC Number?

 - A BNC number is a Beneficiary Notice Code used by the Social Security Administration to identify documents and notices.
 Learn more about BNC codes and other numbers related to Social Security and Medicare.

-The BNC is an encrypted 13-character alphanumeric code that is used to identify documents from the Social Security Administration.
-The BNC is used instead of Social Security numbers or Medicare numbers as a security measure to prevent identity theft.
+The BNC number is an encrypted 13-character alphanumeric code that is used to identify documents from the Social Security Administration.
+The BNC number is used instead of Social Security numbers or Medicare numbers as a security measure to prevent identity theft.

 Social Security uses your Social Security number for benefit claims.
 This number consists of nine digits and an alphanumeric suffix that identifies the type of beneficiary and their qualification category.